daviddenton/fintrospect/src/main/site/overview.md

 # overview

 Fintrospect is a library that adds an intelligent HTTP routing layer to the
 <a href="http://twitter.github.io/finagle/">Finagle</a> RPC framework from Twitter.
-It provides a simple way to
+Via a shared contract, it provides a simple way to
-implement contracts for both server and client-side HTTP services which are:
+implement both server endpoints and HTTP clients which are:

 - ```Type-safe``` : auto-marshalls all request parameters/bodies into the correct types (including primitives + JSON/XML etc...)
 - ```Auto-validating``` : the presence of required and optional request parameters and bodies are checked before entering service-layer code